Dan Issel: Personal life

 Issel's wife Cheri, whom he met at the University of Kentucky, is an accomplished artist.
 Cheri was a cheerleader at Kentucky.
 The Issels have two children, Sheridan and Scott.

 Greg Issel, Dan's younger brother, was a star forward on Batavia teams in 1968 and 1969, following Dan.
 Greg Issel died suddenly of heart failure in 1998 at the age of 46.

 In 2011, Issel served as executive director at the Bel Air Presbyterian Church in Los Angeles.
 As of 2014, he lived in Windsor, Colorado, and was employed in the oil and gas business.

-In 2017, Issel served as speaker at Batavia High School's gymnasium to honor a family friend, fellow Batavia classmate and national sportscaster Craig Sager, after Sager's death.
+In 2017, Issel served as a speaker at Batavia High School's gymnasium to honor a family friend, fellow Batavia classmate and national sportscaster Craig Sager, after Sager's death.
 Sager and Issel were basketball teammates at Batavia High School when Sager was a freshman and Issel a senior.

 In February 2018, Issel became president of the Louisville Basketball Investment and Support Group, a Kentucky-based company founded in 2016 to pursue an NBA franchise.